CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.1 Audits and revisions.md

 Likewise, individual measures can be taken that do not make economic sense.
 Thus, for the protection of information with a normal confidentiality, a cleanly implemented rights and role concept is more useful and economical than a certificate authority and the subsequent certificate-based encryption of the file server.

 ### 2 3 Insufficient implementation of the ISMS
 In many institutions, the information security officer himself checks whether security measures have been implemented.
 Often it will forget about checking the actual ISMS.
 Especially as this should be done by an independent third party.
 This could render the processes of an ISMS inefficient or inadequate.
-As a result, the security level of the institution may be impaired.
+As a result, the security level of the institution may be affected.

 ### 2 4 Inadequate qualification of the examiner